monstermac77/anxiety/README.md

 The psychological and physiological conclusions made here are conjecture unless a source is specifically provided.

-Humanity has a tendency to distance itself from the rest of the animal kingdom, as if there was some bifurcation in our evolution long ago.
-But Homo sapiens have walked the earth for 300,000 years, compared to the 3,500,000,000 years that life has evolved on earth; that means that 99.991% of our evolution is still shared.
+Humanity has a tendency to distance itself from the rest of the animal kingdom, as if there was some bifurcation in our evolutionary paths long ago.
+But Homo sapiens have walked the earth for 300,000 years, compared to the 3,500,000,000 years that life has evolved on earth; that means that 99.991% of our natural selection is still shared.
 It seems reasonable, then, to interpret much of human behavior through an evolutionary lens.
+Our habits, our responses to stimuli, our behavior, is likely no different at its core from that of our evolutionary predecessors.

 TODO: fix the damn footnotes.